 “Marketers don’t simply want all of their data in one place,” BlueConic COO Cory Munchbach told AdExchanger.
 “They want it there for a reason, so they can do things like create cross-functional data segments and have the ability to distribute those segments to the systems they care about.”

-Marketers can build, analyze, and take action upon segments without mandatory (or at least regular) involvement from their IT or data science teams; and reduce data latency by eliminating the need to manually upload lists from various systems.
+Marketers can build, analyze, and take action upon segments without mandatory (or at least regular) involvement from their IT or data science teams.
+In turn, they can reduce data latency by eliminating the need to manually upload lists from various systems.

 CDP Institute Founder David Raab noted leading customer data platforms are built for the purpose of “empowering non-technical users to extract segments and build predictive models and about delivering customer profiles and recommendations in real-time.”

 Marketers can also draw insights from analyzing their segments, discovering new segments, finding where segments overlap, and evaluating segment performance.